Zhenev/bootcamp-portfolio/da-final-project-ab-testing-part/README.md

 The initial analysis of the conversion rates looked ambiguous, different options of funnels resulted in different numbers, including more purchase events than product carts; the basic funnel resulted in approximately 13% conversion from `login` to `purchase`; we applied the **z-criteria** to compare overall conversions of the two groups and the result **showed that the two distributions are essentially identical**, except for the proportions betweem `login` to `product_page` count.
 Then, we got to a conclusion that when users who registered before Dec 15, 2020, i.e. during the first week of the test, are filtered, the distrbutions of events by dates look more coherent; thus, we ended up with investigating the results for two subsets, both for unfiltered and filtered data.

 Due to the caveats of the A/B test setting, the test, although resulted in some steady and statistically significant results for unfiltered data, showed only partially significant for filtered data:
-* 10% increase in overall conversion from `product_pag` to `purchase` for group B for unfiltered data.
+* 10% increase in overall conversion from `product_page` to `purchase` for group B for unfiltered data.
 * 13% lower average purchase size for those users from group B who placed orders compared to group A for unfiltered data; nevertheless, due to better conversion, group B had relatively higher sales per user than group A.
 * Statistically insignificant increase in the overall conversion rate from `product_page` to `puchase` for group B on filtered data.